fwmechanic/k_edit/docs/pointer-semantics-audit.md

 - Lua callbacks, allocator callbacks, PCRE call arguments, C stdio handles, Windows handles, ncurses values, and polymorphic command-function pointers must preserve the external ABI.
-- `LineInfo::d_pLineData` is a tagged-by-invariant value: it can own a separate allocation, borrow a slice of `FBUF::d_pOrigFileImage`, or contain a sentinel.
-  Converting that field alone to `unique_ptr` would be incorrect.
-A safe future redesign would make these states an explicit tagged type.
-- `FBUF::d_pInternalShellJobExecutor` has apparent ownership but also hands `this` to a live background thread.
-It has no join-and-clear destruction protocol today.
-Making the field a `unique_ptr` before defining that protocol would turn the existing leak/lifetime ambiguity into termination or a use-after-free.
-- `View::d_pHiLites`, Windows console-font arrays, the Windows screen controller, and the screen-redraw `BitVector` owner are valid remaining `unique_ptr`/`malloc_ptr` candidates.
-They are isolated owners, but they live in platform or legacy-encoded translation units and should be converted with their platform build/runtime checks.
 - Raw C/OS file, time, PCRE, hostname, and Win32 calls still receive separate pointer and byte-count arguments through `BSOB`.
 Internal C++ buffer interfaces use `span<std::byte>` or `span<char>`.